 A VPN, or Virtual Private Network, is one of the easiest and surefire ways to protect your online identity, your sensitive information, and keep your browsing private.

-In this Speedify VPN review, we discuss the features that set it apart from other VPNs, what we like about the service (and what we don’t), as well as other important details that will help you decide if Speedify is right for you and your private browsing needs.
+In this Speedify VPN review, we discuss the features that set it apart from other VPNs, what we like about the service (and what we don’t), as well as other important details that will help you decide if Speedify is right for you.

 What is Speedify?

 Speedify VPN is a service from the Philadelphia-based company, Connectify and debuted in 2014.
 Connectify describes Speedify as a “revolutionary channel bonding VPN that allows you to combine multiple internet connections” for a faster, more reliable, and secure connection.

 The cloud-based service VPN can boost the speed when uploading files or streaming HD video.
 Initially, Speedify was designed to and advertised as a reliable “Internet speed-boosting tool,” but now it’s a legitimate VPN that has 200 servers in 35 countries.